WordPress/gutenberg/docs/rfcs/blocks-in-widget-areas.md

 		"raw": "<!-- wp:paragraph --><p>Hello there!</p><!-- /wp:paragraph -->",
 		"rendered": "<p>Hello there!</p>"
 	},
+	"is_active": true,
 }
 ```

 ### Updating a single widget area

-Updates the blocks in a single registered widget area.
+Updates the blocks in a single widget area.

 #### Request